bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 and type signatures for [_functions_](./wit.md#functions).
 The bit-level representations of types are specified by the [Canonical ABI (Application Binary Interface)](./../advanced/canonical-abi.md).
+Together, interfaces and the Canonical ABI achieve the goal of clearly defining and enforcing the low-level calling contract between modules.

 ### Interoperability